WMAF (Massachusetts): WEAF network link

 Because the Round Hills estate was located in a sparsely populated section of coastal Massachusetts, there were limited options for providing programming over WMAF.
 However, Colonel Green was aware that AT&T had run a dedicated telephone line to the New Canaan, Connecticut home of AT&T's president, Harry Thayer, to allow listening to the programming that originated from WEAF, the company's New York City broadcasting station.
 Colonel Green contacted AT&T's Manager of Broadcasting, William E. Harkness, to arrange for the installation of a similar connection, to be used for rebroadcasting WEAF's programs over WMAF.

 WEAF had been founded by AT&T in 1922 as the country's first station designed for selling airtime to advertisers, although it was still in the process of getting established, and most of its schedule consisted of unsponsored "sustaining" programs.
 Under the terms of the agreement, WMAF would receive commercial programs at no cost, but be charged for the unsponsored programs.
 The estimated annual cost, including the specially prepared dedicated telephone circuits, was $60,000 a year, although WMAF only operated during the summer months.
 The arrangement specified that "WMAF's schedule will be 4 to 5:30 p.m. and 7:30 to 10 p.m. each week day and from 3:30 to 5:15 p.m. and 7:15 to 10:00 p.m. on Sundays, Eastern Daylight Saving Time."

 AT&T at this time was in the earliest stages of developing a national radio network, and the WMAF link was valuable in providing its engineers with experience in designing the telephone line links needed to make station interconnections.
 Although on January 4, 1923, AT&T had conducted the first of two one-time joint broadcasts with other stations, this was the first permanent network installation.
 Engineers from both AT&T and its Western Electric subsidiary aided Colonel Green in setting up the link, which went into operation on July 1, 1923.
 Station publicity hailed the achievement: "Thus Colonel Green has in effect transported the musical center of America to his radio audience."

 The telephone line connection from WEAF had two main segments: an initial circuit from New York City to Providence, Rhode Island, which was connected to a second circuit that ran to Round Hills.
-After WMAF suspended operations at the end of summer, on October 14, WJAR (now WHJJ) in Providence took over this network link to WEAF.
+After WMAF suspended operations at the end of summer, on October 14, WJAR in Providence took over this network link to WEAF.
 From this start AT&T would continue to expand its "WEAF chain" network until 1926, when it sold WEAF and the network operations to the Radio Corporation of America, which used the assets to form the core of the National Broadcasting Company's "Red Network".